 - Water - To make the rose simple syrup.

 - Milk of choice - Anything you prefer will work here.
-We use whole milk by Fairlife, which is lactose free and low in carbs and sugar.
-It's ultra-filtered and absolutely delicious.
+We prefer to use whole milk for a creamy texture.

 - Strong coffee - Espresso, or strong brewed coffee can be used.

-Add water, rosebuds, and sweetener to a small saucepan.
+Add water, rosebuds, and sugar (or sweetener) to a small saucepan.
 Simmer for 10 minutes.

 Remove from heat, and allow to steep for about 10-15 minutes.
 Strain away buds and discard.
 Now your syrup is ready to use!